Pal-C/SmartBridge-CapstoneProject/README.md

 ## 📄 Notes
 - This project was created in a Salesforce Developer Org for the Smartbridge Internship.
 - Metadata was retrieved using the Salesforce CLI.

+## 📖 Documentation
+- View the full documentation for this project here: